evalieve/inception/README.md

     - A local domain is configured to point to the machine's IP address for easy access.

 2. **Dockerfiles**:
-    - Each service (MariaDB, WordPress, NGINX) is implemented with its own Dockerfile, ensuring modularity and adherence to containerization principles.
+    - Each service (MariaDB, WordPress, NGINX) is implemented with its own `Dockerfile`, ensuring modularity and adherence to containerization principles.

 3. **Docker Compose**:
-    - The  [`docker-compose.yml`](srcs/docker-compose.yml) file defines services, dependencies, networks, and volumes to orchestrate the containers.
+    - The  [`compose.yml`](srcs/compose.yml) file defines services, dependencies, networks, and volumes to orchestrate the containers.

 4. **Makefile Automation**:
-    - Tasks such as building, starting, stopping, and cleaning containers are automated using a Makefile.
+    - Tasks such as building, starting, stopping, and cleaning containers are automated using a `Makefile`.

 5. **TLS Security**:
     - A self-signed SSL certificate is generated to secure connections to the infrastructure.